 How to Add an Item

-All articles that you can charge for and that do not appear on supplier invoices should be included in your price lists.
-In the upper part, you see the price lists that are uploaded, and in the lower part, you see the articles in the selected price list.
+Your price lists should include all articles that you can charge for and that don't appear on supplier invoices.
+In the upper section, you'll see the price lists that have been uploaded, and in the lower section, you'll see the articles within the selected price list.

-Price lists can be seen as your base price list directed at the customer.
-Once an article is included in a price list, you can then import these and specify unique prices for different customers, projects, or framework agreements.
+Think of price lists as your base prices directed at the customer.
+Once an article is included in a price list, you can import it and set unique prices for different customers, projects, or framework agreements.
 These are managed in their respective tabs.

 Add a New Price List with Articles

-Click the 'add' button under Price List and enter the name of the price list.
-Don’t forget to Save!
+Click the Add button under Price List and enter the name of your price list.
+Don't forget to save!

-Add articles by clicking the 'add' button to the right of articles in the lower view, and fill in the information about the articles .
+Add articles by clicking the Add button to the right of the articles section in the lower view, then fill in the article details:

-- Article Number: Can be anything.
-Note that there can be multiple items with the same number as long as they are in different price lists.
+- Article Number: This can be anything you like.
+Note that multiple items can share the same number as long as they belong to different price lists.

-- Article Category: A way for you to categorize your items for easier reporting via computer as well as filtering during resource tracking and when verifying reporting.
+- Article Category: A way for you to categorize your items for easier reporting, as well as filtering during resource tracking and when verifying reporting.

-- Account: Cost account charged when the article is used.
+- Account: The cost account that gets charged when the article is used.

-- Cost/unit: Your standard cost per unit, which the project should be charged when registering.
+- Cost/unit: Your standard cost per unit that the project should be charged when registering.

 - Price/unit: Your standard price per unit to charge the customer.

-- Billable: Checked means that by default we intend to invoice the customer for this articles.
+- Billable: When checked, this means you intend to invoice the customer for this article by default.

-- Owner Project: Project to be credited when reporting an article.
+- Owner Project: The project to be credited when reporting an article.
 In the standard setup of Next Project, this must be specified on all articles that should book a cost on the customer project when reported.
-You can either specify a collective project for all articles, but in machine-intensive businesses, it is often beneficial to have unique owner projects for each major machine.
+You can specify a single collective project for all articles, but in machine-intensive businesses, it's often beneficial to have unique owner projects for each major machine.

-You can also add articles to an existing price list by selecting the price list you want to add an article to and then follow the instructions above from point 2.
+You can also add articles to an existing price list by selecting the price list you want to update and then following the steps above from point 2.

-It is good to keep in mind that the account you specify on the article is the account that will charge the project.
-This is most important for those of you working with budgeting and forecasting in Next Project.
+It's good to keep in mind that the account you specify on the article is the account that will charge the project.
+This is especially important for those of you working with budgeting and forecasting in Next Project.